What are Quality Control Charts?

 Quality control charts can be created and used to examine either a single variable or multiple variables related to the desired quality of a product or process.
 For example, a toy manufacturing company may wish to use quality control charts to monitor (1) the smoothness of the edges of the toy and (2) the fit of the toy’s packaging.

-A quality control examination will use random samples of the thing to be examined, comparing actual specifications found in the collected samples to the stated, ideal specifications.
+A quality control examination will use random samples of the population to be examined, comparing actual specifications found in the collected samples to the stated, ideal specifications.
 Typically, a quality control chart will show a center line that represents the ideal specification for whatever quality variable is being studied.
 The chart will also usually include upper and lower quality control lines that represent acceptable, relatively insignificant levels of deviation from the desired specification.
 Plotted on the chart will be the results of random samples drawn for the quality control study.

 As long as the samples show deviations that are only within the range bordered by the upper and lower quality control lines, then that indicates good quality control, that products are being produced with the desired level of uniform quality.
 It is referred to as being “in control.”